BetterMontreal/BetterMontreal.github.io/_activities/samergo/2016-04-18-workshop-digital-prototyping.md

 - pitch your pen+paper prototype and pick a digital tool to prototype with
 - present your digital prototypes and gain structured feedback from peers

-This is a team-based workshop, a great way to prepare for your next hackathon and take your team/project to the next level!
+This is a team-based workshop.
+A great way to prepare for your next hackathon and take your project to the next level!

 *[Get paid back to be active](http://goo.gl/7D26a0): team up to produce a result and gain your deposit back.*